JulianG/juliangaramendy.dev/content/blog/use-promise-subscription/index.md

 in the componentWillUnmount method.
 ```

-The way to fix this is to cancel our request when the component unmounts.
+We can fix this by cancelling our request when the component unmounts.
 In function components, this is done [in the cleanup function of `useEffect`](https://reactjs.org/docs/hooks-effect.html#effects-with-cleanup).

 ```js
   ...